County Council elections

 The last County Council election took place on the 2nd May 2013.
 Please follow the link on the left to find out more.

-Altough there are no elections for the County Council in May, local district and borough elections will be held on 22nd May 2014.
+Local district and borough elections were held on 22nd May 2014.